huangs0/huangs0/README.md

 EGUM will be published to python package manager `pip` soon, now it only support install from source code

 ### Tutorial
-Three steps to use EGUM for GNN acceleration:
+Four steps to use EGUM for GNN acceleration:
 0. Train your model
 1. Use Initializer to step up your dataset
 2. Extend the EGUM model
 3. Create instance of your customized EGUM model and run it

-#### Train your model
+#### 1. Train your model
 Please note that EGUM is only a GNN model inference acceleration tools, but not a training framework.
 To use this inference acceleration tools, you need to train your model before.
 Currently EGUM only support models from `dgl` with `pytorch` as backend, they're dependencies of EGUM.
 You can find how to create and train models from dgl documentation: https://docs.dgl.ai/guide/index.html, but two small demo about how to create classical GAT and GCN model about node classification using Cora dataset is as follows:

 First import necessary packages: